-Trump to visit Carolinas as waterways rise after Florence
+Trump pledges strong federal support for hurricane-stricken Carolinas

-Speaking to reporters as he left the White House, Trump said he also would go to South Carolina.
+Trump, who has been criticized for his handling of Hurricane Maria in Puerto Rico last year, also thanked first responders for their work since Florence made landfall on Friday and recapped the efforts to get food to residents and restore power.

-“We’re really just going to go say hello to all of the folks from FEMA (Federal Emergency Management Agency) and the military, the people that are working so hard,” he said.
+He was accompanied by Homeland Security Secretary Kirstjen Nielsen, Federal Emergency Management Agency chief Brock Long, Senators Richard Burr and Thom Tillis of North Carolina and Senators Lindsey Graham and Tim Scott of South Carolina.

-More than 15,000 people remain in shelters and more than 200,000 customers are without power across North Carolina, six days after Florence came ashore as a Category 1 hurricane, according to state officials.
+More than 15,000 people remain in shelters and more than 200,000 customers are without power across North Carolina because of Florence, which came ashore as a Category 1 hurricane, according to state officials.

+Although the storm is long gone, river flooding still poses a danger to the area.
 The Cape Fear River was expected to crest at 61.5 feet (19 meters), four times its normal height, on Wednesday in Fayetteville, a city of 200,000 near the Fort Bragg army base in the southern part of the state, according to the National Weather Service.
 That has disrupted efforts to restore power, clear roads and allow evacuated residents to go home.

 “There is a strong potential that those who live within the 1-mile evacuation area of the Cape Fear River will be impacted by flooding,” the city said in a statement.